- Since 1987, Our Kids has evaluated more than 30,000 children.

-- 65% of the 800+ children examined by Our Kids annually are 7 or younger
+- 65% of the 800+ children evaluated by Our Kids annually are 7 or younger.

 - Our Kids operates 4 satellite clinics in Middle Tennessee for families in outlying communities.

 - The first was opened in Cookeville in 2007, with Lawrenceburg and Clarksville following in 2008.
 The fourth opened in Manchester in 2011.